 Leaders who excel at developing interpersonal skills in the workplace understand the emotions of those around them.
 Emotional intelligence isn’t just about recognizing feelings—it’s about managing them effectively and responding with awareness and care.
 It’s the ability to put yourself in someone else’s shoes while also maintaining control over your own emotions.

-Labeling is a way of validating someone’s emotion by acknowledging it.
+Labelling is a way of validating someone’s emotion by acknowledging it.
 Give someone’s emotion a name and you show you identify with how that person feels.

 Chris Voss, Never Split The Difference